weaveworks-liquidmetal/site/docs/troubleshooting/capmvm.md

   - cluster.cluster.x-k8s.io
 ```

-If there are any MicroVMs still running on the board, you can clean them up
+If there are any MicroVMs still running on the device, you can clean them up
 with [`hammertime`][ht] or kill the `firecracker` processes and instruct `containerd`
 to remove the lease and clear the content store.